Question: Can Chlamydia come back?

 If you’ve had unprotected anal, oral, vaginal intercourse or got in real contact with someone genital fluid, you can have chlamydia.

-With or without chlamydia symptoms, it is advised that both males and females get tested each year for all sexually transmitted infections including chlamydia infection.
+With or without chlamydia symptoms, it is advised that both males and females who are sexually active and at risk get tested regularly (often yearly) for sexually transmitted infections including chlamydia infection.
+(This screening advice is based on guidelines such as the CDC chlamydia treatment guidelines.)

 Read More: How Long Before Chlamydia Symptoms Will Appear